jac-uk/documentation/docs/roadmap.md

 # Roadmap

 On 17 June 2020 we released the MVP for Digital Platform.
-As well as supporting the live system we aim to focus on the following areas:
+As well as supporting the live system our focus is now in the following areas:

 ## System security, health and maintenance